milankl/AthleticsChampionshipsHeat/README.md

 # Heat indices during European and World Championships in Athletics
 Universal thermal heat indices during some World and European championships in athletics.

+This repository contains meteorological data and analysis scripts for

+K Hollander, M Kloewer, A Richardson, L Navarro, S Racinais, V Scheer, A Murray, P Branco, T Timpka, A Junge and P Edouard, 2021. *Apparent temperature and heat-related illnesses during international athletic championships: A prospective cohort study*. **Scandinavian Journal of Medicine and Science in Sports**, in review.

 ## Events and stadium coordinates

 | City | Year | Date | Location | Championship | UTC |